Quickstart: Deploy a Python model as a web service with azureml-model-management-sdk

 Learn how to deploy a Python model as a web service with Machine Learning Server.
 Data scientists work locally in their preferred Python IDE and favorite version control tools to build scripts and models.
 Using the azureml-model-management-sdk Python package that ships with Machine Learning Server, you can develop, test, and ultimately deploy these Python analytics as web services in your production environment.

 In Machine Learning Server, a web service is a model and/or code that has been deployed and hosted in the server.
 Each web service is uniquely defined by a

 version.
 When consumed, the service consists of the code execution on a compute node.
 Learn more about web services.

 You can use the functions in the azureml-model-management-sdk Python library to manage the web service's lifecycle from a Python script.
-A set of RESTful APIs are also available to provide direct programmatic access to a service's lifecycle.
+A set of RESTful APIs is also available to provide direct programmatic access to a service's lifecycle.

 After you have completed the prerequisites, this task takes approximately 10 minutes to complete.

 Before you begin this QuickStart, have the following ready:

 - Machine Learning Server with Python that's configured to operationalize models.
 Try an Azure Resource Management template to quickly configure a server for operationalization.

 - The connection details (host, username, password) to that server instance from your administrator.

 - The Python client libraries for remote access to Machine Learning Server installed on your machine.